Nautique vs. Centurion: Which Is Better?

 Every rider in your boat can have their perfect wave within seconds.
 And unlike many systems, NSS doesn’t just shift the tabs; it creates a whole new wave personality.

 Centurion’s QuickSurf Pro and Center Stinger Plate give you near-instant wave side switching, incredibly steep faces, and monstrous push.
-It’s more than marketing — Centurion’s system is designed to displace a huge amount of water quickly and efficiently.

 Their RAMFILL system is a game-changer.
 You’re able to take in massive amounts of water — think over 5000 pounds — in under 2 minutes.
 That means less downtime and more riding.